Skip to content

 • Magic Transit ingress-only traffic (DSR):

-• On any IPsec/GRE tunnels with third parties on your Magic Transit prefix: on the internal tunnel interface (most likely on a separate firewall behind the GRE-terminating router) to reduce its current value by 140 bytes.
+• On any IPsec/GRE tunnels with third parties on your Magic Transit prefix: On the internal tunnel interface (most likely on a separate firewall behind the GRE-terminating router) to reduce its current value by 140 bytes.

 • Magic Transit ingress + egress traffic:

-• On any IPsec/GRE tunnels with third parties on your Magic Transit prefix: on the internal tunnel interface (most likely on a separate firewall behind the IPsec-terminating device in your premises) to reduce its current value by 140 bytes.
+• On any IPsec/GRE tunnels with third parties on your Magic Transit prefix: On the internal tunnel interface (most likely on a separate firewall behind the IPsec-terminating device in your premises) to reduce its current value by 140 bytes.